cjpappas/MacSim/README.md

 ```bash
 docker exec -it master /bin/bash
 ```
-You still need to introduce all the ros paths etc in this shell, you can do that be prefacing any ros commands with `/ros_entrypoint.sh <command>` of by sourcing `>source /opt/ros/noetic/setup.bash`
+You still need to introduce all the ros paths etc in this shell, you can do that be prefacing any ros commands with `/ros_entrypoint.sh <command>` of by sourcin g `>source /opt/ros/noetic/setup.bash`

 ### For example
 You can watch the location of the wam-v in this scenario with